icon-project/t-bears/README.md

-### T-Bears SCORE CLIs
+### T-Bears SCORE commands

-CLIs which is related to SCORE.
-Generate SCORE using 'tbears init', 'tbears samples', and deploy SCORE, and call SCORE method using 'tbears sendtx' and 'tbears call'.
+These commands are related to SCORE development and execution.  `tbears init` and `tbears samples` generate SCORE projects. `tbears deploy`,  `tbears sendtx` and `tbears call` commands are used to deploy the SCORE, send a transaction, and call a function.

 #### tbears init